 Staff who supervise labs are also responsible for ensuring the smooth operation of the lab.
 They must become familiar with and enforce the lab regulations.
 They are also responsible for the lab equipment, and must report all equipment failures.

-ISAs, IAs and TAs are expected to grade all examinations and quizzes, while TAs are usually involved in marking assignments.
+ISAs/IAs/TAs are typically expected to grade all examinations and quizzes, while ISAs/TAs are usually involved in marking assignments.
+The ISC or ISAs will inform you of the marking deadlines.
 In large courses, a common time is usually established when all members of the staff including the instructors get together to mark the examination.
-ISAs/IAs are responsible for some marking and the recording of all marks.
-The IS Coordinator will inform you of the marking deadlines.
-ISAs/IAs may also be required to help develop model solutions and marking schemes.
-A marking training session is provided during TA orientation.
+ISAs/IAs/TAs may also be required to help develop model solutions and marking schemes.
+A marking training session is typically provided during TA orientation.

 Some guidelines for marking: